 In this post I will describe how to create a Shared Ethernet Adapter (SEA) from the new HMC Enhanced GUI interface where no single command in VIOS command line is required.
-Read more of this post
+Continue reading “How to create SEA without touching VIOS”

 In the past, the only option to provide redundant Ethernet on dedicated network adapters for IBM i was a VIRTUALIP ‘interface’.
 Starting with IBM i 7.1 TR3, there is a new feature called Link aggregation.
 It is much better and much easier for implementation than VIPA.